israelias/next-thirteenth-boilerplayground/readme.md

+# Next Thirteenth Boilerplayground

+This is a fork of [Vercel/app-playground](https://github.com/vercel/app-playground) using Yarn 3 default caching on node modules.

+Includes `.yarn/sdks` for `tsdk.typescript`, `.prettierPath` and `eslintNodePath` to sync with versions in `devDeps` along with auto integration with `.vscode`  with baseline configs.
+___

-# Next.js App Directory Playground
+## From Next.js App Directory Playground

 Next.js introduced the `app/` directory (beta).
 This is the result of the [Layouts RFC](https://nextjs.org/blog/layouts-rfc) previously published for community feedback.
 This includes support for: